MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-atp-anti-phishing-policies.md

 ms.assetid:
 ms.collection:
 - M365-security-compliance
-description: ""
+description: "Admins can learn how to create, modify, and delete the advanced anti-phishing policies that are available in organizations with Office 365 Advanced Threat Protection (ATP)."
 ---

 # Configure ATP anti-phishing policies in Office 365

 ATP anti-phishing policies are part of [Office 365 Advanced Threat Protection](office-365-atp.md).
 ATP anti-phishing policies can help protect your organization from malicious impersonation-based phishing attacks and other types of phishing attacks.
 For more information about the differences between anti-phishing policies and ATP anti-phishing policies, see [Anti-phishing protection in Office 365](anti-phishing-protection.md).

-For information about configuring the built-in anti-phishing policy that's available in Exchange Online Protection (that is, Office 365 organizations without ATP), see [Configure anti-phishing policies in EOP](configure-anti-phishing-policies-eop.md).

 Admins can view, edit, and configure (but not delete) the default ATP anti-phishing policy.
 For greater granularity, you can also create custom ATP anti-phishing policies that apply to specific users, groups, or domains in your organization.
 Custom policies always take precedence over the default policy, but you can change the priority (running order) of your custom policies.

 You can configure ATP anti-phishing policies in the Office 365 Security & Compliance Center or in Exchange Online PowerShell.

+For information about configuring the more limited built-in anti-phishing policy that's available in Exchange Online Protection organizations (that is, Office 365 organizations without ATP), see [Configure the default anti-phishing policy in EOP](configure-anti-phishing-policies-eop.md).

 ## ATP anti-phishing policies in the Office 365 Security & Compliance Center vs Exchange Online PowerShell